- Compliance Committees

 The IRB will soon be transitioning to an electronic system for submission, review, and maintenance of IRB applications!

 Where are we now?
-A system has been selected and its functionality is being developed by IRB staff.
+A system has been selected, its functionality is being developed, and an implementation date has been set.

 What is the system?
 The system, called IRBManager, has many great features that will automate some of the manual processes required by paper, allow access to all IRB-related records for your studies, and expanded communication methods during the review process.